-Even though Social Security benefits can kick in at age 62, most Americans don’t expect to leave the workforce until years (or even decades) after that.
-A big reason why: The need to save a significant amount of money for retirement.
+Even though Social Security benefits can kick in at age 62 , most Americans don’t expect to leave the workforce until years (or even decades) after that because they need to save a significant amount of money for retirement.

 Is it right for you?
 Read on to learn more.

-The movement can be traced back to the early 1990s and is attributed to Vicki Robin and Joe Dominguez, co-authors of “Your Money or Your Life,” a book that details how to live a modest life and reduce your dependence on money, freeing you from a life spent on the 9-to-5 work clock.
+How did FIRE become a movement?
+You can trace the FIRE movement back to the early 1990s, to Vicki Robin and Joe Dominguez, co-authors of “Your Money or Your Life,” a book that details how to live a modest life and reduce your dependence on money, freeing you from a life spent nine to five at work.

 Robin and Dominguez created a lifestyle and grassroots movement aimed at reducing consumerism and teaching people about how simple living could help them gain financial independence.

-Then, in 2011, Mr. Money Mustache, a blog written by Peter Adeney, helped the movement further grow in popularity.
-In his blog, Adeney detailed how he and his wife each earned about $67,000 as software engineers and lived frugally, spending only about $27,000 a year.
+This growing unrest spurred a new lifestyle.
+In 2011, Mr. Money Mustache , Peter Adeney began a blog to help the FIRE movement grow in popularity.
+Adeney's blog detailed how he and his wife each earned about $67,000 as software engineers and lived frugally, spending only about $27,000 a year .
 They socked away the rest in savings or investment accounts and retired at 30.
-Since then, the blog has seen over 35 million unique visitors and launched FIRE into the zeitgeist.
+Since then, the blog has seen over 35 million unique visitors and launched FIRE.

-Participants rely on a simple formula to reach financial independence within a short time period:
+Participants rely on a simple formula to pursue financial independence within a short time period using the following methods:

 But how can you know you’ve built up enough of a cushion to retire so early?
 FIRE practitioners use a formula known as the 4% rule.